maxxiimo/the-front-end-manifesto/foundation-styles.md

 NOTE: Your base application file needs to use the .scss syntax, however, other partials can use the .sass syntax, which is my preference.

-Simple as that, and if you have been following along from the last chapter, [Foundation Markup][], here is what your page will now look with the new stylesheets in place:
+Simple as that, and if you have been following along from the last chapter, [Foundation Markup][Chapter 1], here is what your page will now look with the new stylesheets in place:<br>

 ![][Basic HTML No Styles]

-It's pretty basic, but much better than before.
+It's pretty basic, but much better than [before][].

 ### Organization